Patagotitan: Paleoecology

 Patagotitan lived in what was then a forested region.
 Numerous plant fossils were found at a site about 200 m away from the Patagotitan specimens, including pinnules from ferns; leaves, cones, and fossilized wood from conifers; and leaf and flower impressions and fossilized wood from angiosperms.
 The plant fauna was dominated by conifers, with angiosperm wood being relatively rare.
 A new genus of cypress similar to the living Fitzroya and Pilgerodendron, Austrocupressinoxylon, was named from the fossilized wood in 2019; these trees were estimated as having been 15.3 m tall.
 A new species of the angiosperm wood genus Carlquistoxylon, C. australe, was also named in 2018.

 The fine-grained sandstone and tuff-bearing siltstone sediments of the Cerro Castaño Member, from which the specimens of Patagotitan were uncovered, are indicative of low-energy water flow on a floodplain, likely related to sporadic sheet flooding.
 This flooding was probably too weak to transport the bones of Patagotitan, meaning that the individuals were preserved where they died.
 Animals from other localities in the Cerro Castaño Member include the theropod dinosaurs Tyrannotitan and Genyodectes, the peirosaurid crocodyliform Barcinosuchus, and the cryptodire turtle Chubutemys.

+In popular culture

+A BBC television programme broadcast in January 2016 and presented by Sir David Attenborough, Attenborough and the Giant Dinosaur, followed the excavation, research and reconstruction of the La Flecha Patagotitan fossils over a two-year period.
+The programme is also known by the alternative title, Raising the Dinosaur Giant.